z4pf1sh/z4pf1sh.github.io/docs/posts/windows-consistency.md

 [^13]: See [Winaero’s registry tweak :octicons-link-external-16:](https://winaero.com/change-network-icon-click-action-in-windows-10/) to bring it back.
 [^14]: Fearing to break ancient software, when queried through Win32 APIs, the `10.0` version is only returned for apps that explicitly declared Windows 10 compatibility in their manifests, while for everyone else the NT kernel version of Windows 8.1 that is `6.3.9600` will be returned.
 If applications chose to retrieve version information through WMI (Windows Management Instrumentation), the actual version will be returned regardless of compatibility.
 [^15]: Referring to Satya Nadella, Microsoft’s new CEO after Steve Ballmer since February 2014.
+[^16]: The statement, which [aged well :octicons-link-external-16:](https://blogs.windows.com/windowsexperience/2021/08/31/windows-11-available-on-october-5/), was made by Microsoft employee Jerry Nixon [at the 2015 Ignite Conference :octicons-link-external-16:](https://www.theverge.com/2015/5/7/8568473/windows-10-last-version-of-windows).
+But remains [controversial :octicons-link-external-16:](https://www.pcworld.com/article/394724/why-is-there-a-windows-11-if-windows-10-is-the-last-windows.html) since it may be taken out of context by media or others.